2devs-team/reactter/README.md

 ```

 > **IMPORTANT:** Don't forget to remove event using `off` or using `dispose` to remove all instance's events.
-> Failure to do so could increase memory usage or have unexpected behaviors such as events in permanent listening.
+> Failure to do so could increase memory usage or have unexpected behaviors, such as events in permanent listening.
 >
-> **RECOMMENDED:** It you have the instances, use directly with `UseEvent.withInstance(Instance)`.
+> **RECOMMENDED:** If you have the instance, use directly with `UseEvent.withInstance(Instance)`.

 ### Using `UseState` hook

 [`UseState`](https://pub.dev/documentation/reactter/latest/reactter/UseState-class.html) is a `ReactterHook` that manages a state.

-You can add it on any part of class, with context argument(`this`) to put this hook on listen:
+You can add it on any part of class, with the context argument(`this`) to put this hook on listen:

 ```dart
 class AppContext extends ReactterContext {